soudev/knowledge.mine/stuff/mercado_financeiro.md

 * [[YouTube] The 5 Steps to Get RICH - Animated Breakdown for the Richest Man in Babylon by George S. Clason | The Better Men Project](https://www.youtube.com/watch?v=mUpxD5inOvY) - 2016/10/22

-* [[YouTube] 5 Secrets of the New Rich - The 4 Hour Workweek - Animated Breakdown | The Better Men Project](https://www.youtube.com/watch?v=8rVpupuvfxQ) - 2016/12/23

 * [[YouTube] 8 Habits Rich People Have (That Most of Us Don't) | The Better Men Project](https://www.youtube.com/watch?v=9KbmaJYK_Tk) - 2017/09/12

 * [[YouTube] 7 Things Poor People Do (That The Rich Don´t) | The Better Men Project](https://www.youtube.com/watch?v=D8lPmXFM1Is) - 2017/09/14